spmallick/learnopencv/Pytorch Lightning/Readme.md

-This contains the code for **Multi-Label Image Classification with Pytorch**.
-For more information - visit [**Multi-Label Image Classification with Pytorch**](https://www.learnopencv.com/multi-label-image-classification-with-pytorch/)
+This contains the code for **Getting Started with PyTorch Lightning**.
+For more information - visit [**Getting Started with PyTorch Lightning**](https://www.learnopencv.com/getting-started-with-pytorch-lightning/)